-- Press the preprogrammed Scan button to initiate or stop scan. - or to Scan and press the Menu Select button directly below Scan.
+- Press the preprogrammed Scan button to initiate or stop scan. - for to SCAN and press the Menu Select button directly below SCAN.

-If the scan is enabled, the display shows Scan on and the scan status icon.
+If the scan is enabled, the display shows SCAN ON and the scan status icon.

-If the scan is disabled, the display shows Scan Off.
+If the scan is disabled, the display shows SCAN OFF.